Art Detectives (TV series)

-Art Detectives is a 2025 UK television series.
-It is starring Nina Singh and Stephen Moyer with Sarah Alexander and Larry Lamb.
+Art Detectives is a 2025 British crime drama television series.
+It stars Nina Singh, Stephen Moyer, Sarah Alexander and Larry Lamb.
 It premiered on Acorn TV in the United States on 9 June 2025.
-It will have a United Kingdom premiere on U&Drama on 30 October 2025.
+It premiered in the United Kingdom on U&Drama on 30 October 2025.

+A two-part special will air in December 2026, followed by the full second series in 2027.

 Premise

-Detectives in the Heritage Crime Unit investigate crimes connected to art and antiques, including a potential fake Vermeer, Viking gold, and items rescued from the Titanic.
+Detectives in the Heritage Crime Unit investigate crimes connected to art and antiques, including a potential fake Vermeer, Viking gold and items rescued from the Titanic.